Beyond the river bend / Discovering the icons of Ústí nad Labem

 Crossing the bridge on foot allows one to appreciate the precision of its engineering.
 It is not merely a transport link but a sculpture that defines the modern identity of the city.
 At night, when illuminated, it serves as a beacon for the entire valley, bridging the gap between the historic residential districts and the industrial zones.

-The Basalt Columns of Vaňov Waterfall
+The basalt columns of Vaňov Waterfall

 Nature in Northern Bohemia is often defined by its volcanic origins, and nowhere is this more evident than at the Vaňov Waterfall.
 Located on the southern outskirts of the city, this 12-metre drop is framed by perfectly formed basalt columns, reminiscent of a smaller, hidden Giant’s Causeway.
 The water tumbles over these hexagonal pillars, creating a microclimate that feels worlds away from the city’s bustle.